 This, and the increasingly detrimental impact that opioid misuse is having on the healthcare system and society overall, highlights the need for understanding with regard to what prescription drug abuse looks like.
 Whether you suspect that a loved one could benefit from intensive treatment to address an issue of this nature, or simply want to know the signs if they do arise, keep on reading to learn about the 7 signs of prescription drug abuse.

 # 1 – Weight Loss

-Unlike with many illegal alternatives, prescription drugs are unlikely to impact the behavior of your loved one very notably to begin with, but unexplained weight loss can be a telltale sign of problems.
+Unlike many illegal alternatives, prescription drugs are unlikely to impact the behavior of your loved one very notably, to begin with, but unexplained weight loss can be a telltale sign of problems.
 This issue may be accompanied by a lack of appetite, and will often occur more quickly than weight loss normally would, resulting in a gaunt appearance and increased levels of fatigue.

 # 2 – Poor Decision Making

 While also often less notable than the sometimes dangerous impulse decisions that many other drugs can cause, prescription drug abuse can lead to poor decisions, especially with regard to how prescriptions are gained (e.g. forgery, buying online, etc.).
 Prescription addiction may also lead to excessive spending, unreliability, or even periods spent on destructive behaviors, including over-drinking or spending too much time partying in general.

 Often, it can be difficult to pinpoint prescription addiction until you notice behaviors such as strange doctor visits, or continual changes to how individuals access their healthcare.
 If your loved one has visited more than two or three doctors in the last six months, especially, it’s a sure sign that they’re going elsewhere to ensure a prescription that they’re becoming increasingly reliant on.

 # 4 – Lying About Usage Or Hiding Prescriptions